SpiceSharp/SpiceSharp/articles/tutorials/gettingstarted.md

 10. `input = 0.8` (V), `output = 0.533` (V), `current = -2.67e-05` (A)
 11. `input = 1` (V), `output = 0.667` (V), `current = -3.33e-05` (A)

-These export classes are setup automatically.
-These classes dynamically build a method that allows extracting data more efficiently during the **[ExportSimulationData](xref:SpiceSharp.Simulations.IEventfulSimulation#SpiceSharp_Simulations_IEventfulSimulation_ExportSimulationData)** event compared to using the event's arguments.